Journey back in time on the west coast this winter – and don’t forget your camera.

 How to get to west coast, Tasmania

 Queenstown is one of the main gateways to Tasmania’s west coast region, a 3hr 40min drive west of Hobart.
-From Devonport, where the Spirit of Tasmania ferry docks, it’s a 2hr 20min drive south, while from Launceston, it’s a 3hr 10min drive south-west.
+From Devonport, where the Spirit of Tasmania ferry docks, it’s a 2hr 20min drive south, while from Launceston, you'll drive 3hr 10min south west.
 Strahan is a further 45min drive west of Queenstown, on the edge of mighty Macquarie Harbour.
-From Strahan, venture into World Heritage wilderness along the Gordon River or head north to Zeehan for fascinating architecture heralding the town’s mining heyday.
+From Strahan, venture into World Heritage wilderness along the Gordon River or head north to Zeehan for fascinating architecture preserving the town’s mining heyday.
+Discover the best ways to get around Tasmania with Off Season transport offers.

-Journey into Tasmania’s remote Western Wilds.
+Journey along Tasmania’s remote Western Wilds route.
 Plot a course of detours and stories through misty rainforest and buttongrass plains; discover waterfalls crashing over mossy cliffs and mountain bike trails tearing down sparse hillsides; discover the west coast’s mining heritage and imagine a time when sleepy west-coast towns boomed.
 Start planning your Western Wilds road trip.

 Where to stay on the west coast of Tasmania

 Accommodation on Tasmania’s west coast is diverse and plentiful.
 Choose from heritage bed and breakfasts perched above historic towns, cottages and rooms overlooking Macquarie Harbour, and eco-resorts tucked among rainforest.
 Stay at grand hotels, pull into a van park or cosy up in a private home.
-Search for more accommodation.
+Search for west-coast winter accommodation here.